mswilkison/proof-of-existence/README.md

 The first Proof of Existence mobile app.
 Currently only available on iOS.

 **CryptoGraffiti** (http://www.cryptograffiti.info/)
 Enables users to read/write plain text messages to the blockchain.
-Uses a similar mechanism as Satoshi's genesis quote, "The Times 03/Jan/2009 Chancellor on brink of second bailout for banks".
-[5]

 **Contractual** (http://registry.contractual.io/)
 Provides white label collateral registries that can be used by financial institutions to register new claims and view prior liens against moveable assets.
 Writes a hash of each registration to the blockchain and stores associated documents/contracts for future viewing/retrieval.
 Currently running on testnet.